rraja30/US-Road-Traffic-Accident-Trends-Analysis-Report/README.md

 # Analysis Report
-Q4 - Question:
+#### Q2: How do environmental variables (visibility, precipitation, and temperature) affect the number of traffic accidents before and during the Covid-19 Pandemic?
+#### Q2 - Null Hypothesis:
+#### Q2 FINDINGS:

-    Did time of day increase the likelihood of accidents before or during Covid-19?
+#### Q4: Did time of day increase the likelihood of accidents before or during Covid-19?
 Was day time or night time driving affected by Covid, based on number of accidents?

-Q4 - Null Hypothesis (H0):
+#### Q4 - Null Hypothesis (H0:
 Neither daytime nor night time driving was significantly impacted by Covid-19.
 Alternative hypothesis (Ha): The number of traffic accidents during Covid pandemic is lower, both during the day and at night, than pre-pandemic because people would be less likely to travel due to Covid-19 restrictions.

-FINDINGS:
+#### Q4 FINDINGS:

  TOTALS -
   From January 2018 through December of 2021 this dataset looked at a total of 2,556,561 reported traffic incidents.